 Improving the understanding of municipal financial circumstances

-The calgary.ca/OurFinances webpage provides a central place where citizens can go to learn about City Finances and how The City is working to ensure Calgarians receive good value for their property tax dollars, including:
+- Updates to the calgary.ca/OurFinances web page provide a central place where citizens can learn about City Finances and how The City continues to work to ensure Calgarians receive good value for their property tax dollars.

 - A tax calculator that shows the year-over-year change in property taxes, a breakdown of how much of your property tax goes to the province, how much goes to The City, and how your City tax dollars are invested in services that make life better.

 - A financial facts page that addresses myths and misconceptions about The City’s finances, programs and services.